ali-akhavan89/SD_Neural_Estimation/README.md

 2. Open a Command Prompt or a Terminal window connected to Conda

-3. Install BayesFlow and related packages with the command:
+3. Install BayesFlow and related libraries with the command:

 ```python
 pip install bayesflow